steimelchrome/document-pip-explainer/explainer.md

 still wishing to see the call, so it's a prime use case for Picture-in-Picture.
 As above, the current experience a video conferencing website can provide via the HTMLVideoElement PiP API is limited in style and input.
-With a full Document in Picture-in-Picture, the webiste can easily combine multiple video streams into a single PiP window and provide custom controls like sending a message, muting another user, raising a hand, etc.
+With a full Document in Picture-in-Picture, the website can easily combine multiple video streams into a single PiP window and provide custom controls like sending a message, muting another user, raising a hand, etc.